 Florida Department of Environmental Protection (DEP) Asbestos Removal Program

-The program requires notification to the Florida DEP about the removal of asbestos from certain types of facilities throughout Florida that have the potential to contain asbestos-containing materials.
+The program requires notification to the Florida DEP about removing asbestos from certain types of facilities throughout Florida that potentially contain contaminated materials.
 These include institutional, commercial, public, and industrial structures and residential buildings with four or more units; as well as ships or any active or inactive waste disposal sites.

 Penalties for Violating Removal Laws